LUCIA ET AL. v. SECURITIES AND EXCHANGE COMMISSION

 —Read the Executive Order here

 Social Security: How does this affect the SSA and disability advocates?
 The outcome is unsure as we wait for the dust to settle.
 Advocates want to be ensured of a fair hearing with no political pressure from management to determine the outcome of the case.
 SSA ALJs still want their independence to make accurate decisions free from outside pressure.
 Many are concerned that ALJs will now be stacked with political appointees.
-Those who are hoping to become ALJ’s are finding their process just changed dramatically.
-Determining who will become an ALJ is now in the hands of the President, Agency, and Courts—not OPM.
-The Office of Personnel Management (OPM) previously managed the ALJ selection process.
+Those who are hoping to become ALJ’s are finding their process changed dramatically.
+Determining who will become an ALJ is now in the hands of the President, Agency, and Courts—not the Office of Personnel Management (OPM) that previously managed the ALJ selection process.
 Will this new process help the many competent SSA attorneys and disability representatives step into an ALJ position and help reduce the hearing backlog?

 Change is inevitable and typically propels us in the right direction.
 We will all learn something from the process so that claimants are provided better advocacy solutions, and the Social Security Disability process becomes more reliable and efficient.
 Choosing the ALJ corps may have become more efficient and strategic rather than torturous and unpredictable.
 Electing a President and choosing the next SSA Commissioner just became more important to Social Security Disability advocates.
 We may not know the outcome yet, but it's important to stay positive.
 Let's give credit to the attorneys representing Lucia—it was a clever move.